ismailsunni/geomapfish_installer/readme.md

 ### Create _tsearch_ table

-Below is the example of creating _tsearch_ table for the full text search.
+Below is an example of creating _tsearch_ table for the full text search.

 ```bash
 docker exec package_gmf_db psql -c "